 - From the letters of interest (LOI), approximately 10 applicants will be invited to submit full applications.
 LOIs will be reviewed by an ad-hoc Osher Center Pilot Grant Review Committee (chaired by the Osher Center Research Director).

-- Full applications undergo a formal peer-reviewed process and will be ranked.
-Ranked proposals will be reviewed by the Osher Center Directors, and final decisions will be announced on June 15th, 2020.
+- Full applications undergo a formal peer-reviewed process and will be ranked according to NIH criteria.
+Ranked proposals will be reviewed by the Osher Center Directors, and final decisions will be announced on July 1st, 2023.

 - Written critiques will not be provided.